 Muhammad Ammar Ahmed Suria, Lahore University of Management Sciences

 Eva Thomann, Mannheim Centre for European Social Research

 FOUNDERS' FELLOWS RESEARCH

 To read the 2014 Founders' Fellows research, click here.

 To read the 2013 Founders' Forum Fellows research, click here.

 ASPA’s Section for Women in Public Administration (SWPA) annually awards up to three $500.00 scholarships to students at the PhD or Master’s level or a Practitioner to help defray the costs associated with attending the ASPA Annual Conference.
 In addition to completing and submitting the SWPA Scholarship Application form, applicants must also submit a cover letter, vita or resume, and two letters of nomination/recommendation from relevant faculty, supervisors/managers, or ASPA chapter or section officers.
-Application period is now closed; it will reopen closer to the 2017 Annual Conference.
+The application period is now closed; it will reopen closer to the 2017 Annual Conference.

 WALTER MODE SCHOLARSHIP

 The Walter W. Mode Scholarship is awarded out of a special fund named in honor of Walter W. Mode, the 30th National President of ASPA, with a distinguished record of public service at the federal and international levels.
 A $1,500 scholarship (when funds are available) is given each year for graduate study in public administration to a student who is an ASPA member and who demonstrates a commitment to a career in the public service.
 This scholarship is managed by the ASPA Endowment.